What does 2023 have in store for commercial interiors?

 At Orgatec, Softline launched a versatile selection of new products, specifically designed to create comfortable and welcoming meeting zones and ‘privacy spaces’ in contemporary office environments – suited for an informal meeting, a moment of focus before an important task, or simply a peaceful coffee break or chat with a colleague.

-The Smart Conference collection for us was one of the most exciting events of the exhibition.
+The People collection for us was one of the most exciting events of the exhibition.
 Due to launch in Q2, 2023 these pictures speak for themselves, don’t you agree?

 Whilst Milani used the use of red and pink to speak of its personality, other fabrics displayed for 2023 shared warm tones and hues that will be adorning the offices of the next few years.